Why Are Golf Wedges So Expensive? (Fully Explained)

 The second factor to consider is practice.

-I frequently practice with my 56 and 60-degree wedges, and they end up wearing down faster than my friends with irregular practice schedules.
+I frequently practice with my 56 and 60-degree wedges, which wear down faster than my friends with irregular practice schedules.
 But I avoid using the one for the competition to maintain the grooves.

-The rule of the thumb is to replace your wedges once they start showing signs of decay and deterioration.
+The rule of thumb is to replace your wedges once they show signs of decay and deterioration.
 Wedge replacement is highly recommended after every 60-75 rounds for club and amateur levels.

 Are Used Wedges Worth It?